btrettel/flt/to-do.md

 - f90lint:
     - Add tests for remaining modules which aren't passing.
     - Check for modules which don't have tests.
+    - Measure `TODO` density and have bound on it to keep code clean.
+    - Measure and enforce code comment density.
+Assertions count towards this.
 - Common issue in my Fortran code: not using `lbound` and `ubound`
     - Do arrays passed into procedures maintain these index bounds?
     - For all array procedures, have tests with non-default array lower bounds.